Martin O'Donnell: Political career

 O'Donnell is a self-described political conservative, and Bungie coworkers described him as the most right-leaning employee at the company.

 In March 2024, O'Donnell announced on his Discord server his intention to run as a Republican Party candidate in Nevada's 3rd congressional district in the 2024 House of Representatives elections, challenging incumbent Democrat Susie Lee.
 A supporter of President Donald Trump, O'Donnell focused his campaign on supporting family values, strengthening the middle class, and border security.
-He was defeated in the Republican primary, placing fourth behind Elizabeth Helgelien, Dan Schwartz, and Drew Johnson.
+However, according to The Nevada Independent, O'Donnell had previously referred to Trump as an "idiot" in a 2016 social media post and stated that he "loathed" Trump in 2017, before later expressing support for him.
+He was defeated in the 2024 Republican primary, placing fourth behind Elizabeth Helgelien, Dan Schwartz, and Drew Johnson.
+In June 2026, O'Donnell, with Trump's endorsement, won the Republican primary for the 3rd congressional district and will face Lee in a highly competitive swing district in November.

+Legal dispute with Bungie

+In 2019, O'Donnell began uploading material related to Destiny and the unreleased orchestral suite Music of the Spheres to his YouTube channel and Bandcamp page, including an album titled "Sketches for MotS".
+Bungie served him with contempt of court papers in April 2021, arguing that his possession and distribution of the material violated the 2015 injunction.
+On July 12, 2021, Judge Regina Cahan of the Superior Court of Washington for King County ruled in Bungie's favor, ordering O'Donnell to submit his electronic devices for forensic examination, pay Bungie all revenue earned from the Bandcamp sales, and post a court-approved statement on his social media channels acknowledging he had no legal authority to possess or distribute the material.
+Bungie sought approximately $100,000 in legal fees, an amount O'Donnell's representatives described as unreasonable.
+O'Donnell posted the court-ordered statement in November 2021.

 Personal life

 O'Donnell and his wife, Marcie, have two daughters.
 His children were part of a singing choir for the Flintstones Chewable Vitamins commercial jingle O'Donnell composed.
 His father did voice work for Myth as the "Surly Dwarf", as well as "The Prophet of Objection" in Halo 2.

 Despite his extensive work with Bungie, O'Donnell remained co-owner and president of TotalAudio.
 In 2024, The Nevada Independent reported that O'Donnell has a net worth of nearly $74 million, much of which is held in stock holdings through individual retirement accounts and investment portfolios.